bradleysepos/dropbox-conflicts/README.markdown

 dropbox-conflicts
 =================

-Find Dropbox conflicts.
+Find Dropbox files with conflicts.
 Requires Mac OS X 10.8 or greater.

 ## Introduction

 When a file in Dropbox is changed on two separate machines (e.g. two people simultaneously edit and save a shared document), Dropbox may not be able to sort out the differences.
 Rather than let one set of changes clobber the other, Dropbox preserves each machine's data by placing additional "conflicted copies" of the file in the same directory.
 A human must then inspect these conflicts and decide whether to keep, delete, or merge changes from the additional files.

-In short, `dropbox-conflicts` makes finding Dropbox conflicts easy and with the help of launchd, even automatic.
+`dropbox-conflicts` makes finding Dropbox files with conflicts easy and automatic.

 ## Installation